-Optomap® Retinal Exam
+Optomap® Retinal Exam in Newport

-What Happens with Optomap® Retinal Exams
+What Happens During an Optomap® Retinal Exam

 The Optomap® is a detailed digital image of the retina produced by Optos scanning laser technology, one of the most advanced technologies in the optometry industry.
 Much like film in a camera, the retina is the part of your eye that catches the image of what you’re looking at and is an important part of your ability to see.
-When your doctor can examine your retina more closely with an Optomap® exam, they are able to gain valuable insights about your eye health and the possible presence of eye disease that may have otherwise gone undiagnosed with a standard eye exam

 Getting Your Optomap® Image